 Talking to E.T.?
 Why Math May Be the Best Language

-Communication between Earthlings and intelligent aliens should be based on mathematics - exo-arithmetic greetings that form a shared lingo, some researchers say.
 The idea is that mathematics is as much a part of our humanity as music and art.
+And it is mathematics that might be understandable - even familiar - to extraterrestrial civilizations , allowing us to strike up star-speak repartee.

 Comments